ujjwalguptaofficial/jsstore.docs/docs/update-schema.md

 }
 ```

-You need to add the table into the tables array and update the database version -
+You need to :

+1. Add the table into the tables array
+2. Update the database version -

 ```javascript
 var db = {